83rd Guards Rifle Division: Battle of Königsberg

-On the morning of January 30 forward detachments of the 26th Guards broke through the German defenses and reached the shore of the Frisches Haff, isolating Königsberg from the rest of Germany while the 83rd and 5th Guards attacked and took several concrete fortifications in the city's outer defensive zone.
-On February 9 the 11th Guards along with the 43rd and 39th Armies, all operating close to Königsberg, were transferred to 1st Baltic Front while 3rd Belorussian focused on eliminating the large group of German forces in the western regions of East Prussia.
-As of February 24 the 1st Baltic was redesignated as the Zemland Group of Forces with the three armies and 3rd Air Army under command, now back as part of 3rd Belorussian Front.
-Before Königsberg could be reduced it was necessary to isolate it again.
-For this offensive the 11th Guards Army was detached from the Zemland Group.
-On March 13 the attack to the southwest began, following a 40-minute artillery preparation.
+On the morning of January 30, forward detachments of the 26th Guards broke through the German defenses and reached the shore of the Frisches Haff, isolating Königsberg from the rest of Germany, while the 83rd and 5th Guards attacked and took several concrete fortifications in the city's outer defensive zone.
+On February 9, the 11th Guards, along with the 43rd and 39th Armies, all operating close to Königsberg, were transferred to the 1st Baltic Front, while the 3rd Belorussian focused on eliminating the large group of German forces in the western regions of East Prussia.
+As of February 24, the 1st Baltic was redesignated as the Zemland Group of Forces, with the three armies and 3rd Air Army under command, now back as part of the 3rd Belorussian Front.

+Before Königsberg could be reduced, it was necessary to isolate it again.
+For this offensive, the 11th Guards Army was detached from the Zemland Group.
+On March 13, the attack to the southwest began, following a 40-minute artillery preparation.
 The German forces put up particularly fierce resistance against the Army, which was attacking in the direction of Brandenburg.
-Its left flank was able to advance 2–3 km and the attack continued into the night and the following day through dense fog.
-On March 15 the 36th Guards Corps captured Wangitt on the Frisches Haff, again cutting communications with the city.
-By March 26 the 11th Guards was mopping up German remnants and preparing to return to the Zemland Group.
+Its left flank was able to advance 2–3 km, and the attack continued into the night and the following day through dense fog.
+On March 15, the 36th Guards Corps captured Wangitt on the Frisches Haff, again cutting communications with the city.
+By March 26, the 11th Guards was mopping up German remnants and preparing to return to the Zemland Group.